 What about the credits I earned at another college?
 Will they transfer to UW-Marinette?

 When a prospective student applies to UW-Marinette, he/she is asked to provide official transcripts from each post-secondary school attended.
-These official transcripts must be sent directly to the Office of Student Services.
+These official transcripts must be sent directly to the Office of Student Affairs.
 Our registrar carefully evaluates each transcript and provides a report to each newly admitted student, showing exactly how many credits earned are transferable to UW Colleges.
 The report also shows which UW Colleges' courses are equivalent to courses completed at another college.

 In general, credits earned at an accredited, liberal arts institution of higher education are highly transferable.
 Liberal studies courses completed at a technical school or in the military services may also be transferable.
 In all cases, transferability of credit is subject to the decision of the UW Colleges' Office of the Registrar.

 After your credit evaluation is complete, an advisor at UW-Marinette will meet with you to show you how previously earned credits will apply toward your intended major and your degree.

 If you have earned prior credit at another University of Wisconsin System institution or at a Wisconsin Technical College System institution, in most cases you will be able to predict how your credits will transfer to UW-Marinette by using the Credit Transfer Wizard feature of the UW's Transfer Information System (link to TIS).

 How will I know what classes to take?

 Advisors will be on hand every step of the way to assist you with class selection.
 They can provide valuable insight and make sure that you enroll in courses that will help you progress toward your educational and career goals in the most efficient manner possible.
 We are very aware that adult students, in particular, want to be certain that they are taking the shortest possible route toward graduation.